 Breathing issues are a lesser-known but common issue for many people.
 They may be a primary issue such as a phrenic nerve problem or hemidiaphragm, or a secondary problem such as altered breathing patterns due to scoliosis.
 The breathing system is intricately related to all body systems including our core muscle function, GI function, nervous system function (flight/fight/freeze state), and vocal production.
-Dr. Shaw treats a variety of breathing-related issues in kids and adults, including the following:
+Our therapists treat a variety of breathing-related issues in kids and adults, including the following:

 - Poor breath support for speech